Skip to main content

 Welcome

-Cynthia Turner Camp, Associate Professor of English Literature at the University of Georgia, specializes in late medieval literature and medieval hagiography.
-Her research focuses primarily on English saints, the epistemological grounds of (medieval and contemporary) historiography, differing medieval constructions of time, and manuscript studies and the early development of printing.
-These interests find expression in the study of late medieval saints' lives; community identity construction, historiographic writing, and memorial processes; fifteenth-century Books of Hours; and the literature and culture of late medieval nunneries.
-In addition to being responsible for the department's Chaucer and Middle English courses, she frequently teaches medieval women's literary culture and courses that focus on manuscript culture.
+Cynthia Turner Camp, Associate Professor of English Literature at the University of Georgia, specializes in late medieval literature and medieval religious culture.
+Her current research centers on Books of Hours as an epistemological structure, central to late medieval ways of knowing self, other, God, and the relationships among them.
+This core focus finds expression in projects on John Lydgate's prayer-poems, English saints in Books of Hours, and the prayerbooks owned by English military men.
+Beyond these projects, she has also studied English saints, the epistemological grounds of (medieval and contemporary) historiography, differing medieval constructions of time, and manuscript studies and the early development of printing.
+These interests continue to find expression in the study of late medieval saints' lives; community identity construction, historiographic writing, and memorial processes; fifteenth-century Books of Hours; and the literature and culture of late medieval nunneries.
+In addition to teaching the department's Chaucer and Middle English courses, she frequently teaches medieval women's literary culture and courses that focus on manuscript culture.

 She is the Primary Investigator and instructor of record for a multi-semester, classroom based, student led research project that investigates the medieval manuscripts held by UGA's Hargrett Library.
 Our primary object of study is the Hargrett Hours, a fifteenth-century prayerbook known as a Book of Hours that we are editing and writing about for online publication, but we also aid the Special Collections Libraries in the study of other medieval materials owned by UGA.
 This series of courses was designed under the auspices of the Special Collections Libraries Fellows Program and is supported at UGA by the Special Collections Libraries, CTL, the Center for Applied Isotope Studies at UGA, the DigiLab, and the Department of English.
 Undergraduates and graduate students interested in participating in this project should contact Dr. Camp for more information; typically, these courses run every fall.